jackywu/cordova-plugin-intent/README.md

 # Introduction

-1. this is the fork version of [darryncampbell/darryncampbell-cordova-plugin-intent](https://github.com/darryncampbell/darryncampbell-cordova-plugin-intent) that fixed some issues or added some new features to the forked repo.
+1. this is a forked intent plugin of **cordova** framework of [darryncampbell/darryncampbell-cordova-plugin-intent](https://github.com/darryncampbell/darryncampbell-cordova-plugin-intent) that fixed some issues or added some new features to the forked repo. if you are looking for a **capacitor** plugin see [IT-MikeS/capacitor-intents: Simple intent tools for Capacitor on Android platform.](https://github.com/IT-MikeS/capacitor-intents)
 2. fixed issues
    1. this plugin convert NFC info in `intent.extras` field into proper format.
 3. added features

+# Support

-# Android X support
+## Android X support

 - For Android X Support please use version >= [2.x.x](https://www.npmjs.com/package/com-darryncampbell-cordova-plugin-intent/v/2.0.0)
 - For Android Support Library please use version [1.3.x](https://www.npmjs.com/package/com-darryncampbell-cordova-plugin-intent/v/1.3.0)

-# Interaction with Camera Plugin
+## Interaction with Camera Plugin

 If you are installing this plugin along with cordova-plugin-camera you **MUST install cordova-plugin-camera first.**

-# Overview
+# Usage

 This Cordova plugin provides a general purpose shim layer for the Android intent mechanism, exposing various ways to handle sending and receiving intents.

 ## Credits

 This project uses code released under the following MIT projects:
 - https://github.com/napolitano/cordova-plugin-intent (marked as no longer maintained)
 - https://github.com/Initsogar/cordova-webintent.git (no longer available on github but the project is forked here: https://github.com/darryncampbell/cordova-webintent)